Yarrney/svelte-tailwindCSS/README.md

 # Svelte + TailwindCSS Example

 Basic template for integration of Tailwind CSS with Svelte JS.

-As an added bonus, I've included an example of how to set up a theme toggle.
+Designed to be used for a single page application (SPA).

+If you need server side rendering (SSR) then consider [Sapper](https://sapper.svelte.dev/) - I've also made a tempalate for this, visit [sapper-tailwind-firebase-host](https://github.com/Yarrney/sapper-tailwind-firebase-host).

+## Features

+* Dark/Light Theme Example using CSS variables
+* Hash based routing from [svelte-spa-router](https://github.com/ItalyPaleAle/svelte-spa-router)

-### Installation instructions
+## Installation instructions
 Simply clone the repo via degit and have a blast!

 `npx degit Yarrney/svelte-tailwindCSS`